LeithlandKilburn/HigherPlace/README.md

 ## Tech Desc.

-HigherPlace is a fullstack react app using Google Firebase, Firestore and Google Cloud as a backend solution.
+HigherPlace is a fullstack react app using the Stripe API for payments and Google Firebase and Google Cloud as a backend solution.